manya-bansal/mosaic-artifact/README.md

 ### Adding new external functions.

 Each external function is included like a library with a ```.h``` file.
-To add external functions to Mosaic, users need to define a class with provides both the imperitive algorithm for code generation and the semantics of the function.
+To add external functions to Mosaic, users need to define a class that provides both the imperative algorithm for code generation and the semantics of the function.
 Example headers are implemented in the ```mosaic/include/taco/accelerator_interface``` directory.

 To demonstrate how to plug-in new functions to Mosaic, we walk through the process of adding new external functions.
 To make our discussion concrete, we consider an example of the [CBLAS](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/blas-and-sparse-blas-routines.html) library, in particular the [```cblas_saxpy```](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-c/top/blas-and-sparse-blas-routines/blas-routines/blas-level-1-routines-and-functions/cblas-axpy.html#cblas-axpy) function.
 The ```cblas_saxpy``` function computes the sum of a vector-scalar product and another vector, and has the interface: